 FH.40 on the ground with a wing mounted

 In 1941, the British company F. Hills & Sons (Hillson) built an experimental Bi-Mono aircraft with an unusual slip-wing design.
-It was supposed to take off in a biplane configuration and drop the upper wing in flight, which made it possible to improve performance on takeoff and during flight.
+He was supposed to take off in a biplane configuration and in flight drop the upper wing, which made it possible to improve performance on takeoff and during flight.
 The RAF became interested in this project and work soon began on the Hawker-Hillson FH.40 Hurricane.

 From experience to project